meetuparchive/bazel-s3-cache/README.md

 ## 🤔 about

 Bazel is an input output machine.
-I can exploit the ability to avoid recompiling what input combinations have already been compiled using a [remote caching](https://docs.bazel.build/versions/master/remote-caching.html) server.
-This repo contains a serverless implementation of that protocol.
+Bazel's exploits the ability to track consistent sets of inputs and their outputs to avoid rebuilding what input combinations have already been built using a [remote caching](https://docs.bazel.build/versions/master/remote-caching.html) server.
+This repository contains a serverless implementation of that protocol that uses AWS API gateway triggered lambda and s3 storage backend.

+> 💡 Note API Gateway's [constraints](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html) when evaluating this implementation.
+For instance, API Gateway sets a hard `10MB` limit on HTTP PUT requests.

 ## 👩‍🏭 development